Fear and anxiety dominate my days if I allow it, but we have to keep working and striving. How can we succeed despite fears, panic, and anxiety?

 You know what really helps me?

 I have always, and continue, to put myself in situations that scare me.
-Both business situations (such as public speaking which terrifies me) and leisure situations, such as those below!
+Both business situations (such as public speaking which terrifies me) and leisure situations, such as this below!

 Why?
 Because that is how we put things in perspective.
 It’s how we stretch our comfort zone.
 That is how we gain experience, and that is how we grow as people, as well as in business.

-If I hadn’t been through scary situations and come through the other side, I don’t think we would have had the courage to move country and leave our comfort zone entirely behind.
+If I hadn’t been through scary situations and come through the other side, I don’t think we would have had the courage to move country (twice) and leave our comfort zones entirely behind.

-What we quickly learn is what doesn’t kill us makes us stronger 🙂
+What we learn is what doesn’t kill us makes us stronger.

 I am not talking about taking unnecessary risks or living on adrenalin.
 But do shake yourself out of any rut you find yourself in, don’t live your life running on rails.
 Surround yourself with people who challenge you.